Comparing Medicare and Medicaid: How to Explain the Difference to Your Employees

 How ALEX can help

-As your workforce matures, they’ll likely start having questions about what insurance plans they need for now and in the future.
-While you’re available to answer their questions, they don’t always pop up during the workday, and employees need to be able to find answers when it’s convenient to them.
+As the workforce matures, they’ll likely start having questions about what insurance plans they need for now and in the future.
+While you’re available to answer their questions, they don’t always pop up during the workday, and employees need to be able to find answers when it’s convenient for them.